coq/coq/CONTRIBUTING.md

 tested plugins but you didn't change the Coq API, it is probably a transient issue and you shouldn't have to worry about it.
 In case of doubt, ask the reviewers.

+To re-run a specific failed job, you can use the Re-run jobs button in the GitHub interface (if you are a member of **@coq/contributors**).
+This won't create a new merge commits with the base branch, so if you need this, you can use the `@coqbot: run ...
+CI` commands instead.

 ##### Test-suite failures #####